niclash/forthright/README.md

 ## Future CPUs
-Other processors will be considered in the future if this one is successful.
+Other processors will be considered (or maybe not) in the future if this one is successful.

 Obvious candidates are;